Hubs-Foundation/hubs-cloud/community-edition/readme.md

     - package the certs into kubernetes secrets named `cert-<domain>` under the deploy namespace
   - Option #2: use Hubs' certbotbot
     - run `npm run gen-ssl` to get an SSL certificate provisioned for your domains

+## Operations

+If you need to edit `hcce.yaml` directly (for example, to comment out the line `- --default-ssl-certificate=hcce/cert-hcce`), after saving `hcce.yaml`, run

+`npm run apply`

+If you just need to get the external IP address of your load balancer, run

+`npm run get-ip`

 ## Guides from the Hubs Team and Community